SoftBank CEO to discuss US mobile industry after regulatory rebuff

 His comments on the competitive landscape, which have in the past been highly critical, will be watched after sources revealed that Sprint had held talks to buy T-Mobile, the fourth-largest U.S. mobile carrier.

-Son harshly criticised U.S. mobile networks and the degree of competition in the industry at an earnings announcement last month in his first public comments since the T-Mobile interest emerged.
-Regulators had expressed scepticism about such a deal in a meeting with Son, an official said.
+Son harshly criticized U.S. mobile networks and the degree of competition in the industry at an earnings announcement last month in his first public comments since the T-Mobile interest emerged.
+Regulators had expressed skepticism about such a deal in a meeting with Son, an official said.

 In an invitation dated March 3, SoftBank said Son would make a presentation on March 11 about the U.S. wireless communications industry and the competitive global landscape, as well as the crucial role of ultra-fast wireless broadband communications.